Ear Ringing After Shooting: Early Action Is Key

 play

 Ear ringing after shooting guns is common, and can be referred to as “acute tinnitus”.
+If early action is taken, there is a good chance that this kind of tinnitus will resolve.
 Here, I cover these important topics related to ear ringing after shooting:

 The inner ear hearing organ has many cells with microscopic hairs on them that detect the vibration of sound in the fluids of the inner ear.
-These cells are called hair cells and their function is primarily to convert vibrations of sound into electrical signals, which are then carried by the hearing (auditory) nerve to the brain, allowing us to perceive and understand sounds.
+These cells are called “hair cells” and their function is to convert vibrations of sound into electrical signals, which are then carried by the hearing (auditory) nerve to the brain, allowing us to perceive and understand sounds.

 ear ringing after shooting is because of inner ear hair cell damage